Combs, Causality and Contractions in Atomic Markov Categories: Introduction

-The trace satisfies a number of axioms which encode the desired properties of such a feedback operation (see Appendix~\ref{app:traces}), and the graphical calculus reflects these \cite{Selinger2011a}.
+The trace satisfies a number of axioms which encode the desired properties of such a feedback operation (see Section~\ref{app:traces}), and the graphical calculus reflects these \cite{Selinger2011a}.
 We show that all contraction identities can be proved from the trace axioms (Proposition~\ref{proptracesoundness}).
-For example in \eqref{cc}, we can obtain the the consequent equation via the trace
+For example in \eqref{cc}, we can obtain the consequent equation via the trace on Figure \ref{fig:derive_with_trace}.

 As a consequence of our counterexample, $\borelstoch$ cannot be embedded in \emph{any} traced monoidal category.
 We then establish the following converse result, in trying to obtain a canonical notion of trace on an atomic Markov category.
 It is hopeless to attempt this for an arbitrary morphism $f : X \otimes W \to Y \otimes W$.
-If however $f$ satisfies the non-signalling condition, i.e. there exists a morphism $f_s$ such that
+It is possible, however, if $f$ satisfies the non-signalling condition, see Figure \ref{fig:non_signalling}.

-this means the input $W$ is not needed to compute the output $W$.
+This means the input $W$ is not needed to compute the output $W$.
 So the feedback loop created by the trace remains causal.
-Our central definition~\ref{def:ftrace} states that every atomic Markov category with conditionals admits a canonical notion of causal trace, that is a trace defined on non-signalling morphisms.
-We show that this construction satisfies a restricted version of the trace axioms, and compare with the notion of a partially traced category \cite{Haghverdi2005,Bagnol2015}.
+Our central Definition~\ref{def:ftrace} states that every atomic Markov category with conditionals admits a canonical notion of causal trace, that is a trace defined on non-signalling morphisms.
+We show that this construction satisfies a restricted version of the trace axioms, and compare with the notion of a partially traced category \cite{Haghverdi2005,Bagnol2015} and traced ideal \cite{Abramsky1999}.
 The properties of the causal trace suffice to derive all contraction identities (Propositions~\ref{proptracesoundness}~and~\ref{propcontractionids}).